cjwilliamstech/LittleLemon/README.md

-# LittleLemon

-Little Lemon restaurant application, please read the Notes.txt file for API endpoints and admin info.
+# Little Lemon restaurant application.

+Back-End admin CRUD application built with Django and DRF.
+Please read the Notes.txt file for API endpoints and admin info.
-App is linked to mysql database.
+App is linked to a mysql database.
-Any questions about this app please contact me.